The SuperGold Programme

 The only cards with an expiry date are ‘combo cards’.

-Combo cards double as both a Community Services Card and SuperGold card.
-They’ll have the letters CSC on the back of the card, and EXP to indicate the expiry date of the card.
+Combo cards double as both a Community Services Card and SuperGold Card.
+They are a SuperGold Card that have the letters CSC on the back, and EXP to indicate the expiry date of the card.
 These cards have an expiry date because entitlement to a Community Services Card can change over time.

-If you have a current Community Services Card at the time you’re granted NZ Super, you can use your Community Services Card until its expiry date.
-If you continue to qualify for a Community Services Card, you’ll get a new SuperGold/Community Services Combo card.
-It’ll have the initials CSC on the back and will have an expiry date.
+If you have a current Community Services Card at the time you are granted New Zealand Superannuation, you can use your Community Services Card until its expiry date.
+If you continue to qualify for a Community Services Card, you will need to complete a Community Services Card application form to get a new SuperGold/Community Services Combo Card.
+It will have the initials CSC on the back and will have an expiry date.
 Your new ‘combo card’ replaces your Community Services Card.
 You can use this card for both health subsidies and SuperGold discounts.